8.32.2 Children and families who go missing

 Professionals should consider questions such as:

-If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of Significant Harm on the basis of the assessment, a referral should be made to Children's Social Care in line with theMaking a Referral Procedure and, in the case of missing person's whose whereabouts are unknown, the police Missing Person's Unit.
+If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of Significant Harm in line with, a referral should be made to Children's Social Care in line with the Making a Referral Procedure and, in the case of missing person's whose whereabouts are unknown, the Police Missing Person's Unit.

-The Strategy Discussion/Meeting should also consider whether other agencies could be notified (e.g. designated nurses in CCGs can be notified in writing, and they may circulate details to neighbouring maternity units and health visiting teams).
+The Strategy Discussion should also consider whether other agencies could be notified (e.g. designated nurses in CCGs can be notified in writing, and they may circulate details to neighbouring maternity units and health visiting teams).

-When the Expectant Mother/Family is Found
+When the Expectant Person/Family is Found